Man kills 6, then self, at Colorado birthday party shooting

 Officers arrived at a trailer to find six dead adults and a man with serious injuries who died later at a hospital, the Colorado Springs Gazette reported.

 The suspected shooter was the boyfriend of a female victim at the party attended by friends, family and children.
 He walked inside and opened fire before shooting himself, police said.
+Children at the attack weren’t hurt and were placed with relatives.

 The birthday party was for one of the people killed, police said.